Use GitHub Copilot to Supercharge Your Coding in VS Code

 #editJiraIssue

-Create a high priority bug ticket in Jira for the login timeout issue in authentication module
+Create a high-priority Jira bug for the login

-Show me all open issues assigned to me in the frontend repository
+Show open issues assigned to me in the frontend repo

 List my current sprint tasks with status "To Do"